LeonGIS/GDB_DomainCleanup/README.md

 # GDB_DomainCleanup

+##Description
-Description - Reads in command line arguements for listing and deleting Esri unused geodatabases domains.
+Reads in command line arguements for listing and deleting Esri unused geodatabases domains.
 For SDE geodatabases, the script must be run as the owner of the domain for the delete option to function

+## Credits
-Credits - Thanks to Blake T. for sharing his original script.
+Thanks to Blake T. for sharing his original script.
 This script is an adaptation of the original.

- Command Line Example:
+##Command Line Example:

  GDB_DomainCleanup.py -c "C:\Testing\Connections\myGDB.sde" -l "C:\Testing\DuplicateDomain.log" -d